21 Places You MUST Visit In Vietnam

 One of the world's best caving destinations, World Heritage-listed Phong Nha-Ke Bang National Park is a dramatic mountain formation featuring huge caverns, which are home to amazing stalactite and stalagmite displays.

-The most popular destination within the park is the Paradise Cave, which extends for a staggering 31 kilometers below ground.
+The most popular destination within the park is Paradise Cave, which extends for a staggering 31 kilometers below ground.

 Tu Lan Cave is a 'wet cave', and a visit here includes swimming through the cave-systems river.
-Also head to the Phong Nha Caves, which can only be accessed by boat.
+Also, head to the Phong Nha Caves, which can only be accessed by boat.

 4. My Son

 My Son is a cluster of Hindu temple ruins constructed between the 4th and the 14th century by the kings of Champa.
-The amazing temples that were the site for religious ceremonies, survived years of neglect but a lot were finally destroyed by American bombs dropped during the Vietnam war.
+The amazing temples that were the site for religious ceremonies survived years of neglect but a lot were finally destroyed by American bombs dropped during the Vietnam war.

 Thankfully, not everything was lost and you can still see some of the original structures today!
 The name ‘My Son’ means ‘beautiful mountain’ and it’s easy to see how it got its name.
-The complex is set amongst lush green jungle beneath a cluster of impressive mountain peaks.
+The complex is set amongst a lush green jungle beneath a cluster of impressive mountain peaks.

-This is such a beautiful place to explore and get some amazing shots - for the best light get there just before sunrise!
+This is such a beautiful place to explore and get some amazing shots - for the best light, get there just before sunrise!

 5. Hoi An

-One of my favorite places in Vietnam, Hoi An is not to be missed!
+One of my favorite places in Vietnam, Hoi An, is not to be missed!
 Beautiful Hoi An is the most atmospheric city in Vietnam, with so much amazing historical architecture.